- Undergraduate Program

 John L. Hudson*

 After receiving his B.S., John L. Hudson continued his education, obtaining his M.S.E. from Princeton and his Ph.D. from Northwestern University.
 He then returned to the University of Illinois as a professor from 1963 to 1974.
-Hudson is recognized for his work in studying complex dynamic chemical-reaction systems through experimentation and mathematical modeling.
-He is presently the Wills Johnson Professor at the University of Virginia.
+Hudson was recognized for his work in studying complex dynamic chemical-reaction systems through experimentation and mathematical modeling.
+In 2008, he was elected into the National Academy of Engineering.
+He was the Wills Johnson Professor at the University of Virginia.

 Allen A. Kozinski